jackyjsy/CVPR21Chal-SLR/readme.md

 https://github.com/kchengiva/DecoupleGCN-DropGraph

 ## License
-This project is released under the Apache 2.0 license with exceptions:
+This project is released under the Creative Commons Zero v1.0 Universal license with exceptions:

-Commercial usage is prohibited.
+* Commercial usage is prohibited.

-Published versions (changed or unchanged) must include a reference to the origin of the code (my extension source code).
+* Published versions (changed or unchanged) must include a reference to the origin of the code.

 ## Citation
 If you find this project useful in your research, please cite our preprint fact sheet version: